-A total of 104 Key performance indicators (KPIs) are selected to monitor and evaluate JU’s Strategic plan.
+A total of 104 Key performance indicators (KPIs) are selected to monitor and evaluate JUCAVM’s Strategic plan.
 Input, output outcome, and impact measurement indicators are chosen.
 The period for data collection and analysis varies for each hand, ranging from a monthly basis up to 3 years.
 Some indicators are analyzed every month, others quarterly, annually, and from 2-5 years.
 The indicators are selected based on JU’s goals that will make the university competent with research universities, and some of the hands are aligned with MOSHE’s indicators.

 The data for M&E of SP will include the following types of data sources: Routine sources: HMIS.
 MIS, performance review report, HR, institutes, college, registrar, departments Assessments and Research finding …etc.

-The University will communicate the findings of the performance of M&E of the strategic plan to internal and external stakeholders through various mechanisms: like university council meetings and organizing stakeholder forums to seek feedback and act for future improvement.
+The college will communicate the findings of the performance of M&E of the strategic plan to internal and external stakeholders through various mechanisms: like college council meetings and organizing stakeholder forums to seek feedback and act for future improvement.
 Further, different media outlets will be used to communicate performance activities to the target audience.

 Section 9: Strategic Planning Matrix